 They are prone to epidemic infectious diseases and are dependent on their natural environment for their survival.
 Observations from complex humanitarian emergencies around the world show that millions may be trapped and unable to move, or have nowhere to go when, on longer time scales, rising sea levels, salt intrusion in coastal lands, heat and drought will affect food production and habitat, and disrupt health and livelihoods.

-In this session, jointly hosted by CrisisReady, Harvard’s FXB Center for Health and Human Rights, and Harvard’s Mittal Institute, we invite experts from local communities, academia, governmental and UN agencies to examine the readiness* of key stakeholders to use novel data streams to prepare for and respond to these disasters.
+In this session, jointly hosted by CrisisReady, Harvard’s FXB Center for Health and Human Rights, and Harvard’s Mittal Institute, we invited experts from Bangladesh, India, and the Philippines to examine the preparedness of key stakeholders to use novel data streams to prepare for and respond to these disasters.

 Director, Climate Change Programme & Urban Development Programme, BRAC (Bangladesh)

 Dr. Md Liakath Ali is the director of the climate change programme at BRAC and BRAC International, and the urban development programme at BRAC.